rockballslab/vps-secure/README.md

 > [!IMPORTANT]
 > **`install-secure.sh`** verifies the GPG signature of `install.sh` before running it.
-> This is the recommended command â€” it guarantees the script has not been tampered with.
+> This is the recommended command — it guarantees the script has not been tampered with.

 The script is interactive.
 It asks **3 mandatory questions** at the start of installation: